adr288/Capstone-LIDAR-Project-GCC/README.md

    3.1) If running the ubuntu on a virtual machine, in terminal two first type `sudo chmod 777 /dev/ttyACM0`.
 Then enter the system password (Skip this section if not using virtual machine) If an error occurs, wait 10 seconds and unplug the lidar cable.
 Then plug it back in.

-   3.2)After that, while still in the second terminal, enter “rosrun hokuyo_node hokuyo_node”.
+   3.2)After that, while still in the second terminal, enter `rosrun hokuyo_node hokuyo_node`.
 If a red error text appears, wait 5 minutes for the code to self troubleshoot.
-If the LIDAR doesn’t start scanning, press ctrl + c. and do this step again.
+If the LIDAR doesn’t start scanning, press `ctrl + c`. and do this step again.

-4) In terminal three, enter “roslaunch servo_lidar_test servo_lidar_test.launch” then press Enter, it should start working/scanning.
+4) In terminal three, enter `roslaunch servo_lidar_test servo_lidar_test.launch` then press `Enter`, it should start working/scanning.
 If we want to save the scanned image, we can do that in rviz by pressing File→ Save Image
-To stop running, terminate terminal 3 (ctrl + c) ,
-If we want it to run again, do step 4.
+To stop running, terminate terminal 3 (`ctrl + c`) , If we want it to run again, do step 4.
 Once finished for the day, terminate the lidar, then terminate roscore and close all the terminals.